EricMFink/Residency/_pages/information.md

 - Field placement hours (based on credit hours for which you have enrolled)
 - Reading assignments
 - Weekly time logs
 - Weekly reports
 - One hour of professional development
 - Two group meetings with faculty supervisor
 - Two individual conferences with faculty supervisor
 - Mid-term and final evaluations site supervisor
 - Student self-evaluation

-_Note:_ If you complete the requisite number of hours early, you may request to end your field placement one week before the end of the term (but no earlier).
+If you complete the requisite number of hours early, you may request to end your field placement one week before the end of the term (but no earlier).
 Your site supervisor and faculty supervisor must both approve this request.

 #### Grading